javiertoledo/bootstrap-rating-input/README.md

     <input type="number" name="your_awesome_parameter" id="some_id" class="rating" />

 That's all!
 When page loads, you'll find a few stars where you'd expect to find the input.
-It works just like most of rating plugins, but you don't need to learn anything about options or initializations, it just works out of the box.
+It works just like most of rating plugins, but for the basic usage you don't need to learn anything else about options or initializations, it just works out of the box.

-### Wait, where has my input gone?
+### Wait, where is my input?

-The plugin transforms your number input into a hidden field and wraps it inside a div with the interactive stars that will catch your clicks and save the selected values into the hidden field.
-In this way the form can be submitted or value readed by jQuery normally.
+The plugin transforms your number input into a hidden field and wraps it inside a `div` (Or a `span` with the inline option) along with the star icons that will catch your clicks and save the selected values into the hidden field.
+By doing this, the field still exist in your form and can be submitted or its current value read by jQuery normally.
+Any CSS class in addition to `rating` will be copied to the wrapper for further styling options.

 ### Nice, but I want to use a different number of stars